-They were first popularised in the early 1950s by footwear giants Clark’s — after the grandson of the British brand’s founder poached the idea from the British army.
-During the Western Desert Campaign of World War II, infantryman Nathan Clark had noted the versatility and practicality of the rough suede boots being commissioned for Army officers in Cairo’s Khan el-Khalili bazaar.
+Popularised in the early 1950s, they became a staple of every gentleman’s wardrobe after Nathan Clark (grandson of James Clark; founder of footwear giant Clark’s) poached the idea from the British army.
+During the Western Desert Campaign of World War II, Clark — then an infantryman — was struck by the versatility and practicality of these rough suede boots that were being commissioned for Army officers in Cairo’s Khan el-Khalili bazaar.

-Lightweight, grippy and with military-grade style credentials, desert boots have been year-round favourites ever since — and these are the best pairs to buy.
+Lightweight, grippy and with indubitable military-grade style credentials, desert boots have been year-round favourites ever since.
+These are the best pairs to buy…

 For the classic look, opt for brown or tan desert boots